 What is RTBE?

-RT is a time set aside during the school day when students with parental permission may leave the school to attend off-campus Bible education classes.
+RTBE is a time set aside during the school day when students with parental permission may leave the school to attend off-campus Bible education.
 Classes are held at a nearby church or non-school building.
-RT is the only means by which Christian education is legally allowed during the school day.
-Therefore, RT recognizes and reinforces the constitutionally protected rights of parents to direct the religious upbringing of their children.
+RTBE is the only means by which Christian education is legally allowed during the school day.
+Therefore, RTBE recognizes and reinforces the constitutionally protected rights of parents to direct the religious upbringing of their children.

 Our Children Need